dragan15/ADSB/README.md

 # ADSB
-determines the position of aircraft, and displays it periodically
+Written in Java, this program determines the position of aircraft, and displays it periodically